Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Problem statement and formulation

 \subsection{Problem statement}

-In this paper, we focus on a typical 4-direction intersection shown in Fig. \ref{scenario}.
+The scenario is a typical four-way single-lane intersection without traffic signals, as shown in Fig. \ref{scenario}.
 Each direction is denoted by its location in the figure, i.e. up (U), down (D), left (L) and right (R) respectively.
 We only focus on vehicles within a certain distance from the intersection center.
-The intersection is unsignalized and each entrance or exits is assumed to have only one lane, as a result, there are 4 entrances in total.
-Vehicle in each entrance is allowed to turn right, go straight or turn left.
-Thus there are 12 types of vehicles, denoted by their entrance and exit, i.e. DR, DU, DL, RU, RL, RD, LD, LR, LU, UL, UD, and UR.
+Vehicles in each entrance are allowed to turn right, go straight or turn left.
+There are 12 types of vehicles, denoted by their entrances and exits, i.e. DR, DU, DL, RU, RL, RD, LD, LR, LU, UL, UD, and UR.
 Their number and meanings are listed in Table \ref{types of vehicle}.
-All their possible conflict relations are also illustrated in the figure, which can be categorized into three classes, including crossing conflict (denoted by red dot), converging conflict(denoted by purple dot), and diverging conflict (denoted by pink dot).
-To simplify our problem, we choose 8 vehicle modes out of all the 12 modes to cover main conflict modes to conduct our experiment.
-The 8 modes include DR, DL, RU, RL, LD, LU, UL, UD, as shown in Fig. \ref{vehicles_in_experiment1}.
-From the figure, we can summary all repeated types of conflict it contains, which is shown in Fig. \ref{conflict modes}.
+All their possible conflict relations are also illustrated in Fig.\ref{scenario}, which can be categorized into three classes, including crossing conflicts (denoted by red dots), converging conflicts (denoted by purple dots), and diverging conflicts (denoted by pink dots).
+To simplify our problem, we choose eight modes out of all the twelve modes to cover main conflicts.
+The rules are set as follows.
+First, each entrance includes two vehicles, in which one of them is a right-turning vehicle and the other is a vehicle turning left or going straight.
+Right-turning vehicles will only lead to converging and diverting conflicts, while vehicles going straight or turning left will introduce crossing conflicts.
+In the four entrances, two of them (entrances D and L) include a left-turning vehicle, and the other two (entrances U and R) include a vehicle going straight, which leads to a large number of crossing conflicts.
+In addition, the location and order of different vehicles in each entrance are random, which makes the problem still have enough complexity.
+The eight modes include DR, DL, RU, RL, LD, LU, UL, UD, as shown in Fig. \ref{vehicles_in_experiment1}.
+From the figure, we can summary all types of conflicts it contains, which is shown in Fig. \ref{conflict modes}.

 We adopt the following assumptions.
-First, all vehicles are equipped with positioning and velocity devices so that we can gather location and movement information when they enter interesting zone of the intersection.
-Then, all approaching vehicles are assumed to be automated vehicles so that vehicles can strictly follow the desired acceleration, control the speed, and pass the intersection automatically.
-Additionally, There's a maximum of one vehicle of each type at each lane of entrance, but order of different type is stochastic.
+First, all vehicles are equipped with positioning and velocity devices so that we can gather location and movement information when they enter the interesting zone of the intersection.
+Second, only the longitudinal motion of the vehicles is controlled, assuming the vehicles follow the lateral trajectories.
+The environment model used in our MPC baseline and MA-PPO describing the longitudinal motion of vehicle $i$ is given by